perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 # How many Ke$ha songs fit into a tcache bin?

 **Spoiler:** This is how the eventual exploit will work.
 We're going to use this overflow to overwrite the next three chunks.
 In the first one we're going to put a `//bin/sh` for future use.
 In the following two chunks, which will be of differing sizes (0x20 and 0x310), we're going to overwrite the tcache next pointers.
-We're going to point the tcache pointers in both of these chunks into the .bss at the `songs` array.
+We're going to point the tcache pointers in both of these chunks bainto the .bss at the `songs` array.
 We're going to use the first corrupted tcache pointer (0x20) to memset the file descriptor at `songs[0].fd` to be 0 for STDIN.
 Then we're going to use our second corrupted tcache pointer (0x310) in conjunction with this read from STDIN by giving a song size of 0x310 ensuring we get our second tcache pointer back into the .bss section.
-We use this to clobber the next three songs, verwriting the lyrics pointer of songs[1] with a GOT address (I chose the strtok() function) and overwriting the file descriptors of songs[2] and songs[3] with 0.
-Now playing song[1] will give us a libc address leak.
-Now we use songs[1] to read -1 bytes from stdin and overflow another heap chunk in the same way we did the first.
-This time we overflow a freed chunk of size 0x3c0, and point it's tcache pointer at the `__free_hook` in libc.
+We use this to clobber the next three songs, overwriting the lyrics pointer of songs[1] with a GOT address and overwriting the file descriptors of songs[2] and songs[3] with 0.
+Playing song[1] will give us a libc address leak.
+Next we use songs[1] to read -1 bytes from stdin and overflow another heap chunk in the same way we did the first.
+This time we overflow a freed chunk of size 0x3c0, and point its tcache pointer at the `__free_hook` in libc.
 Then we use songs[2] in conjuction with this corrupted tcache pointer to overwrite the `__free_hook` with `system.` Now when we call `remove_song` on the song pointed at the chunk we wrote `//bin/sh` into, it will call `system("//bin/sh")` and we have a shell!

 First, let's check to see if that vulnerability works how we think it does.